shimanauskas/sandrasforth/README.md

 # Avocado

-Forth system for Linux and macOS on x86-64.
+Forth interpreter for Linux and macOS on x86-64.

 Work in progress.